Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Abstract

 \section{Abstract}

-We present algorithms to factorize homogeneous polynomials in the first $q$-Weyl algebra and the first Weyl algebra.
-By homogeneous we mean homogeneous with respect to a $\ZZ$-grading on the first \mbox{($q$-)Weyl algebra} which will be introduced in this article.
-It turns out that the factorization can be almost completely reduced to commutative univariate factorization with some additional easy combinatorial steps.
-We implemented the algorithms in the computer algebra system \textsc{Singular} (\cite{Singular:2012}, \cite{GreuelPfister:2007}), which provides algorithms and an interface to deal with noncommutative polynomials (\cite{Plural:2010}).
-The implementation beats currently available implementations dealing with factorization in the first Weyl algebra in speed and elegancy of the results.
-Furthermore it broadens the range of polynomials we can nowadays factorize in a feasible amount of time using a computer algebra system.
+We present algorithms to factorize weighted homogeneous elements in the polynomial first Weyl algebra and $q$-Weyl algebra, which are both viewed as $\ZZ$-graded rings.
+We show that factorization of homogeneous polynomials can be almost completely reduced to commutative univariate factorization over the same base field with some additional uncomplicated combinatorial steps.
+This allows to deduce the complexity of our algorithms in detail.
+Furthermore, we will show for homogeneous polynomials that irreducibility in the polynomial first Weyl algebra also implies irreducibility in the rational one, which is of interest for practical reasons.
+We report on our implementation in the computer algebra system \textsc{Singular}.
+For homogeneous polynomials, it outperforms currently available implementations for factoring in the first Weyl algebra -- in speed as well as in elegancy of the results.